Synchronizing Times for $k$-sets in Automata: Open Questions

 As mentioned at the end of Section \ref{sec:sync}, it may be possible that the tools used to prove Theorems \ref{thm:k=3}, \ref{thm:k=4} and \ref{thm:k=5} could be extended further and combined with new ideas to give improved upper bounds on $\rdvs(k,n)$ for $k>3$.
 To do so, one would have to strengthen Lemma \ref{lem:1} and/or Lemma \ref{lem:2}.

-We believe something stronger may be true, at least for $k=3$.
-Theorem \ref{thm:k=3} says that the triple rendezvous time $\rdvs(3,n) \le \frac{3-\sqrt{5}}{4}n^2$.
-However, the best known lower bound to $\rdvs(3,n)$ is $n+3$, due to Gonze and Jungers \cite{GJ16}.
+We believe something stronger may be true, at least for small $k$.
+We know from \cite{GJ16} that the triple rendezvous time $\rdvs(3,n) \lessapprox 0.1545 n^2 +O(n)$.
+However, the best known lower bound to $\rdvs(3,n)$ is $n+3$.
 Given the lack of any examples to the contrary, we conjecture that the triple rendezvous time is in fact linear in $n$. \begin{conjecture} There exists some constant $c$ such that $\rdvs(3,n) \le c n$ for all $n$. \end{conjecture} Any techniques involved in the proof of Conjecture \ref{conj:triple rdv} may well generalise to give improved bounds on the $k$-set rendezvous time $\rdvs(k,n)$ and potentially $\rdvs(n,n)$, the \cerny bound itself.